wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-excel-automation/includes/2-launching-saving-closing.md

 The first task in automating any Excel-related task is to create an Excel instance.

-An instance determines which application session Power Automate Desktop will interact with.
-Create instances by opening a locally stored or new Excel file or by attaching the process to an already opened file.
+An instance determines which application session Power Automate for desktop will interact with.
+Create instances by opening a locally stored or new Excel file or by attaching the flow to an already opened file.
 These operations are achieved by the **Launch Excel** action or the **Attach to running Excel** action.

 To open a new Excel file, under **Launch Excel**, select **with a blank document**.